Noun: turnout 'turn,awt

 "I turn out at 7 A.M. every day";

-Derived forms: turns out, turned out, turnouts, turning out
+Derived forms: turnouts, turns out, turning out, turned out

-Type of: appear, area, assemblage, assemble, attendance, attending, attire, be, cease, come about, create, dress, end, equip, expel, fall out, finish, fit, fit out, flip, foregather, forgather, garb, gather, gathering, go on, hap [archaic], happen, kick out [informal], make, meet, occur, outfit, part, pass, pass off, portion, produce, product, production, railroad [N. Amer], railroad track [N. Amer], railway [Brit, Cdn], railway track [Brit, Cdn], rotary motion, rotation, stop, switch, take place, terminate, throw, throw out, turn
+Type of: appear, area, assemblage, assemble, attendance, attending, attire, be, cease, come about, create, dress, end, equip, exit, expel, fall out, finish, fit, fit out, flip, foregather [formal], forgather, garb, gather, gathering, get out, go on, go out, hap [archaic], happen, kick out [informal], leave, make, meet, occur, outfit, part, pass, pass off, portion, produce, product, production, railroad [N. Amer], railroad track [N. Amer], railway [Brit, Cdn], railway track [Brit, Cdn], rotary motion, rotation, stop, switch, take place, terminate, throw, throw out, turn

 Encyclopedia: Turnout